Friday202/ReflectionProbeInterpolation/README.md

 as well as suggest one possible way of incorporating the pipeline in Unreal Engine 5.
 The results showcase the potential of using the suggested pipeline as a possible replacement or an enhancement of the traditional reflection probe linear interpolation.

+Please note that the dataset is not included in the repository as it is too large.